eetukarttunen/eetukarttunen/README.md

-## Hi there, I'm Eetu! 👋

-I'm a third year Computer Science student from Joensuu, Finland!
-Here's some facts about me:

-- 🔭 I'm working on my university studies (BSc, Computer Science) and own software projects.
-- ⚡ I'm also really interested in artificial intelligence as well as different ways of applying neural networks
+## About me

+I'm a third year Computer Science (BSc & MSc) student from Joensuu, Finland.
+I'm currently writing my bachelor’s thesis, and taking the final courses of the degree.
+My favourite topics in computer science are: machine learning, neural networks and cyber security.
+I also love distance running & building guitars!

-- 📫 You can contact me: eetu.karttunen@outlook.com & www.linkedin.com/in/eetukarttunen
+📫 You can contact me: eetu.karttunen@outlook.com & www.linkedin.com/in/eetukarttunen
-- ⚡ Fun facts: I also love distance running & building guitars!

 ### Work experience in the following technologies:
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)